jailsonsb2/api_bus_DF/README.md

 ## Início Rápido com deploy no DigitalOcean

-1. Clique no botão "Deploy to DO" na parte superior.
+1. Clique no botão "Deploy to DO" logo abaixo.
 2. Siga as instruções no Digital Ocean para implementar seu aplicativo.
 3. Aproveite seu aplicativo FastAPI rodando na nuvem!